Giovanni-Caruso/Giovanni-Caruso/README.md

-👋 Hi, I’m @Giovanni-Caruso, mathematician by trade, data geek for passion⚡.
+👋 Hi, I’m Giovanni!
+Mathematician by trade, data geek for passion⚡.

 In the world of Data Science, I found the natural evolution of my studies🧬📚.